Savannah Slone | Founding Editor / Editor-in-Chief

 Dujie Tahat | Poetry Editor

 Dujie Tahat is a Filipino-Jordanian immigrant living in Washington state.
 He is the author of Here I Am O My God, selected by Fady Joudah for a Poetry Society of America Chapbook Fellowship.
-Their poems have been published or are forthcoming in Sugar House Review, Nashville Review, The Southeast Review, Shenandoah, Hampden-Sydney Poetry Review, The American Journal of Poetry, and elsewhere.
-Dujie has earned fellowships from the Richard Hugo House and Jack Straw Writing Program, and the Poetry Foundation, as well as a work-study scholarship from Bread Loaf Writers’ Conference.
-They serves as a poetry editor for Moss and co-hosts The Poet Salon podcast.
+Their poems have been published or are forthcoming in Sugar House Review, The Journal, The Southeast Review, Narrative, Bennington Review, Poetry Northwest, Asian American Literary Review, and elsewhere.
+Dujie has earned fellowships from Hugo House, Jack Straw Writing Program, and the Poetry Foundation, as well as a work-study scholarship from Bread Loaf Writers’ Conference.
+They serves as a poetry editor for Moss and Homology Lit and cohosts The Poet Salon podcast.
 He got his start as a Seattle Poetry Slam Finalist, a collegiate grand slam champion, and Seattle Youth Speaks Grand Slam Champion, representing Seattle at HBO’s Brave New Voices.
-You can find him on twitter @dujietahat
+Dujie is an MFA candidate at Warren Wilson College.